 Documentation

-circles with varying size and color.
-Click the links below to learn more about TULIPS through examples,
+Welcome to the tulips documentation!
+The tulips python package creates visualizations of stars based on output from the MESA stellar evolution code.
+TULIPS represents stars as circles with varying size and color.
+Click the links below to learn more about TULIPS through examples, tutorials, and detailed documentation.

 News The TULIPS paper has just been published.
-With it, example MESA models are now available for download on zenodo .
+With it, example MESA models are now available for download on zenodo DOI .

 Tulips diagrams